-Francis Tresham, the eldest son of Sir John Tresham, the Sheriff of Northamptonshire, was born in about 1567.
+Francis Tresham, the eldest son of Sir Thomas Tresham, the Sheriff of Northamptonshire, was born in about 1567.
 He was educated at Cambridge University but as a Roman Catholic he was unable to graduate.

 In August 1581, Sir John Tresham was arrested for harbouring Catholic priests and spent the next seven years in Fleet Prison.
 He was also heavily fined for acts of recusancy.
 In 1591 Francis Tresham was also arrested and spent time in prison.

 In 1596 Elizabeth I became ill.
 As a precautionary measure, a group of leading Roman Catholics, including Francis Tresham, Christopher Wright, Robert Catesby and John Wright were arrested and sent to the Tower of London.

 Tresham was also involved with Robert Devereux, Earl of Essex, in the failed attempt to remove Elizabeth I from power in 1601.
 Due to the minor role he played in the rebellion he was not executed and instead spent time in prison.

 In 1605 Robert Catesby devised the Gunpowder Plot, a scheme to kill James and as many Members of Parliament as possible.
 Catesby planned to make the king's young daughter, Elizabeth, queen.
 In time, Catesby hoped to arrange Elizabeth's marriage to a Catholic nobleman.
 Catesby recruited Francis Tresham to join the conspiracy.